 November 19th, 2013 Transcript

-complaint alleging purjury initiated by the Ms. Marilyn King, the Registrar and counsel
+on a complaint alleging purjury initiated by the Ms. Marilyn King, the Registrar and

-for the Justices of the Peace Review Council, Presenting Counsel stated the following
+counsel for the Justices of the Peace Review Council, Presenting Counsel stated the

 "However, I think, in fairness this has just been brought to the attention of

 Mr. Guiste and Justice of the Peace Massiah.
 I can indicate that if I were

 in his position I would want an opportunity to review all those materials